 Your room’s ceiling might be too low, or there are ample chances that you have set up the home gym in a garage or basement that once again suffers from low ceiling height.
 In such cases, you might need to place your squat rack outside.
 Or you can simply find a short squat rack for your low ceilings room.

 A squat rack doesn’t occupy many footprints but needs ample space vertically.
-The room could comfortably fit the rack, but the main problem comes when you try performing exercising using it.
+The room can comfortably fit the rack, but the main problem comes when you try performing exercising using it.

 A low ceiling might need multiple precautionary steps to be taken while working out, which ruins your entire session.